databricks/spark-avro/README.md

 ```

 ### Java API
 Avro files can be read using static functions in AvroUtils.
+Same goes for saving SchemaRDD as Avro.

 ```java
 import com.databricks.spark.avro.AvroUtils;